Battle of Thượng Đức (1974): Battle

-On 18 July 1974, the PAVN 29th Regiment, 324th Division overran the An Hoa Industrial Complex and then on 29 July attacked the town of Thượng Ðức, which was defended by Army of the Republic of Vietnam (ARVN) 79th Ranger Battalion.
+On 18 July 1974, the PAVN 29th Regiment, 324th Division overran the An Hoa Industrial Complex and then on 29 July attacked the town of Thượng Ðức, which was defended by the Army of the Republic of Vietnam (ARVN) 79th Ranger Battalion.
 The PAVN shelling of Thượng Ðức was followed by infantry assaults on all outposts.
 Communication was quickly broken between Thượng Ðức Subsector and three Popular Force outposts.
 Contact was also lost with two Ranger outposts in the hills west of the town.
 ARVN artillery on Hill 52, near Đại Lộc District, gave effective support to the Thượng Ðức defense and PAVN casualties were high.
 Early on the morning of 30 July, the subsector commander was wounded by the continuing heavy bombardment, but all ground attacks were repulsed.
 Later that morning Republic of Vietnam Air Force (RVNAF) observers saw a convoy of tanks and artillery approaching along Route 4 west of Thượng Ðức, and subsequent air strikes halted the column, destroying three tanks.
 As PAVN attacks continued throughout the day, the Rangers took their first prisoner of war, and identified the presence of the 29th Regiment on the battlefield.